Free Things to Do in Orlando

 Visit Blue Springs State Park

 I know this list of free things to do in Orlando.
-Well, Blue Springs State Park is not quite in Orlando, and it’s not entirely free, but it’s so close that I had to include it!
+Blue Springs State Park is not quite in Orlando, and it’s not entirely free, but it’s so close that I had to include it!
 It’s only $6 per car to enter, so it’s almost free.
 Also, if you’re visiting during the winter, you’re almost guaranteed to spot some manatees.

-They’re even around during other times of the year, but remember that they are wild animals, so you can’t be sure.
+They’re even around during other times of the year, but remember they are wild animals, so you can’t be sure.
 On our last visit, we saw a baby alligator!

 Check out the 12 best places to see manatees in Florida to learn more.